FSE Computer Standards

-- If a Linux based PC connects to the ASU network, it is required to be managed by Engineering Satellite (Red Hat) or Landscape (Ubuntu) Services.
+- If a Linux based PC connects to the ASU network, it is required to be managed by Engineering Satellite (Red Hat) or Landscape (Ubuntu) Services and Engineering AWX Services.

 - If a Mac connects to the ASU network, it is required to be managed by Jamf

 Please contact your schools BOM for specific purchasing protocol or policy pertinent to your department.